appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 ## Prerequisites
 - The User should have a valid APPSeCONNECT account.
 - APPSeCONNECT should be up and running
-- An application node  is needed for defining the Schemas and its Actions.
+- An application node  is needed for defining the Schemas and Actions.

 ## Listing of Schemas and Attributes